M1v1savva/mini-renderer/README.md

 #### Example
 ```
-./mini-renderer --mode bing --path out.bmp
+./mini-renderer --mode bing --path out.tga
 ```

 ---

-### ⚙️ Config (Optional)

-After the build, you can set up `config.json`.
-The fields for adjastment are: `eye`, `light`.
-Other fields are left in more so for debugging purposes.
+You can adjust the scene in `config.json` by tweaking `eye` and `light` vectors.
+Other fields are left in for debugging.

-`eye` represents the points of camera view, camera is always pointing towards `(0, 0, 0)`. `light` represents a 3D lighting vector.

 ```
 {
   "model_path":   "obj/african_head.obj",
-  "texture_path": "obj/african_head_diffuse.bmp",
+  "texture_path": "obj/african_head_diffuse.tga",
   "output_width":  800,
   "output_height": 800,
   "output_depth":  255,